hibernator11/preserving-digital-heritage/README.md

 ## Institutions

+The following institutions and properties were employed for the use cases described in this work.

 | Institution                       | Property     | No. records |
 | --------------------------------- | ------------ | ----------- |
 | Musée d'Orsay                     | *wdt:P4659*  | 1914        |